Last Updated on December 23, 2022

-At Baby Beef, you’re also served by a cairpinha master who pushes his wheeled cart around the restaurant and you choose your alcohol – traditional Cachaça, the Brazilian spirit distilled from sugarcane, or vodka.
+At Baby Beef, a cairpinha master pushes his wheeled cart around the restaurant and you choose your alcohol – traditional Cachaça, the Brazilian spirit distilled from sugarcane, or vodka.
 And on the cart there is also fruit … all kinds of fruit, from lime and passion fruit to berries.

 A Region of Contrasts

 In Rio de Janeiro, both in the massive Brazilian state and populous city of the same name, the middle class shares more attributes with the upper class than is typical in most nations.
-For example, it’s not unusual to be told by middle-class Brazilians “everyone has maids and cooks.”
+For example, it’s not unusual for middle-class Brazilians to tell you “everyone has maids and cooks.”

 It is a region of contrasts, which multiplies the exotic beauty of the city and region.
 The favelas of Rio –city slums now identified as a “communities” – are frequently perched on the most breathtaking spots in Rio.
 Window-less concrete boxes, they often sit on hills overlooking Rio’s beautiful bays and seascapes.